 I’ll try to explain using my work environment as an example.
 My work environment is a compromise.
 I like to do my thing at odd hours, early in the morning and late at night.
 Although I prefer using a separate room or my outdoor “man cave”, under the carport, Josie (my wife) prefers me working in the master bedroom.
 It’s essentially my indoor man cave.
 Josie doesn’t sleep well unless she sees me when she has her “waking periods”.
 You know, when she needs to go to the bathroom or something or when she rolls over.

 Josie likes hearing a little noise when she’s trying to go to sleep.
 Not the noise of all the neighborhood roosters crowing at once or some stray dogs doing their mating things close to the front of the house.
 She likes hearing me tap on the keyboard and if that isn’t enough, she wants me to play music.
 I like listening to music when I work, but not so loud that it interferes with my concentration.
 She likes it a little louder.
 I wait until I hear her breathing regularly or snoring and then I turn it down.

 I have my laptop computer sitting on a computer desk made for a regular, tower-type desktop computer.
 It has a shelf above the level for the computer.
 I have all kinds of stuff lying around on both levels, but the upper level has two computer speakers sitting on it.

-The WiFi router is sitting on a table near the computer desk.
-I use the cable connection instead of WiFi, though I have both connections active with the operating system.
+The Wi-Fi router is sitting on a table near the computer desk.
+I use the wire connection instead of Wi-Fi, though I have both connections active with the operating system.
 When I want to haul the laptop outside, all I have to do is unplug the cable connection and go.